alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 ```

-This is what you’ll do in most real code.
+This is what you'll do in most real code.

 ### Richer example: running multiple coroutines concurrently